jhallen/conserver/README.md

-# Console Server
+# Serial Console Server

 This is a replacement for the very old "cu" program (original part of UUCP!).

-Use this to turn a Linux box into a console server, so that you can "telnet linux-box 2002" to connect to ttyS2.
-Also, it can be used to connect to the serial port directly from the shell.
+It can be used at the shell prompt to connect to a serial port or can be used to turn a Linux box into a console server, so that you can "telnet linux-box 2002" to connect to ttyS2.

 There is on-line help.
 You will see when you run the program.

-## For console server:
+## Setup for console server use

 Put this into /etc/xinetd.d/direct_ttyS2